-Electrolux will make better use of resources by using more recycled materials, and helping to promote the market for recycling.
+Electrolux will make better use of resources by using more recycled materials, helping to build the market for recycling.

 A relevant target and performance indicators will be announced in 2016.
-We have a Recycling Taskforce in place with representatives from each business sector, purchasing, R&D, production and product lines to define this promise’s scope, targets and action points.
+We have a Recycling Taskforce in place with representatives of each business sector, purchasing, R&D, production and product lines to define this promise’s scope, targets and action points.
 Workshops with product designers in the US and Europe are ongoing to raise awareness.

 Electrolux increased its use of recycled plastic over 30 times between 2010 and 2015.